pantheon-systems/documentation/source/content/guides/quicksilver/02-install-script.md

 - `private/scripts/new_relic_deploy.php`
 - `private/scripts/slack_deploy_notification.php`

-Even though the pantheon.yml `script` section does not include the `web` folder, the location the file is located in is inside `web`.
-For example, if this line is set in the `pantheon.yml`:
+Even though the `script` section in the `pantheon.yml` file does not include the `web` folder, the file is located inside `web`.
+For example, if this line is set in the `pantheon.yml` file:

 `private/scripts/new_relic_deploy.php`

-The file needs to be located in this location:
+The file must be located in:

 `web/private/scripts/new_relic_deploy.php`